blahosyl/task-manager-frontend/README.md

 Finally, User Stories were broken down into tasks.
 These can be seen for each User Story individually in [GitHub Issues](https://github.com/blahosyl/task-manager-frontend/issues) and on the [Project Board](#project-board).

+Each user story has a list of acceptance criteria, which are the expected outcomes when the story is tested.
+An issue is only closed if manual testing confirms that the acceptance criteria are fulfilled.

+The commits corresponding to each User Story are linked in each the GitHuB Issue.

 As this was my first project using React, some User Stories have a very detailed task list, both as learning and as documentation/reference.
 Issues that have tasks that were already familiar only have high-level bullet points.